• Skip to primary navigation

 What forms does nori come in?

-Now, of course, nori snacks, which come in almost one-bite sized mini-sheets, have become widely available.
-There are so many brands to choose from, including Annie Chun’s, Sea Tangle Snacks, and store brands like Trader Joe’s.
+Nori snacks: This more recent form of nori comes in small packages of almost one-bite sized mini-sheets.
+Having become widely available.
+There are several brands to choose from, including Annie Chun’s, Sea Tangle Snacks, and store brands like Trader Joe’s.

 Nori Furikake is a seasoning combining sea salt, sugar, sesame seeds and … bonito flakes.
 The latter is a fish product, so vegans will want to make their own nori furikake.